outpaddling/Coding-Standards/README.md

 Write software accessible to the widest possible audience.
 If there are relevant standards in the field being served, adhere to them.
 Graphical programs should run under any desktop environment.
+GUI systems such as Qt make this as simple as possible.
 Programs that only work well under a certain desktop environment force others to waste time duplicating their functionality.
 Scientific programs should input and output files compatible with related software.
 The more choices scientists